AathreyaG/reactai-starter/analysis.md

 - **Assumptions**:
   - The CSV files are well-formed and adhere to the specified format.
   - User authentication and authorization are not part of the MVP.
-  - The application will initially support only English language.
+  - The application will initially support only the English language.
   - Error handling for CSV upload (e.g., incorrect format) is minimal in MVP.

 - **Uncertainties/Ambiguities**: